smateja12/intsis_dz3/README.md

 **Domaci 3**

-Reading data using concepts of machine learning
+Reading data using concepts of Machine Learning(ML)